 - A. All work on this project is subject to the College's schedule and circulation needs, which are as follows: - Coordinate Work schedule with the Athletic Director.
-This project and bid will be taken to the Board of Trustees meeting on November 8, 2021 for approval.
+This project and bid will be taken to the Board of Trustees meeting on August 14, 2023 for approval.
 Coordination of the work schedule can begin after Board approval is granted.
-Once construction begins on the project, the project needs to be completed as soon as possible weather permitting, not to exceed a completion date of March 1, 2022. - 2.
+Once construction begins on the project, the project needs to be completed as soon as possible weather permitting. - 2.
 Two days' notice is required for schedule changes.

 - 3. Saturdays are available with prior approval from the College. - 4.
-Any alternate dates MUST be coordinated with the College. - 5.
-PROVIDE PROPOSED SCHEDULE WITH BID.
+Any alternate dates MUST be coordinated with the College. - PROVIDE PROPOSED SCHEDULE WITH BID.